LambdaGaming/AssignmentReminder/README.md

 # Assignment Reminder
- Program to help keep school work organized.
+ (NO LONGER BEING MAINTAINED) Program to help keep school work organized.
 Works best if you have it set to run when you log into your computer.

  Uses Newtonsoft.Json - Copyright (c) 2007 James Newton-King